Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Increased Adhesion

 Underglaze tends to adhere better to bisqueware than to greenware.
 The porous surface of bisqueware absorbs the underglaze more effectively, resulting in a strong bond.
-Bisqueware allows for more controlled absorption of the underglaze, leading to more consistent results in the final color after the glaze firing.
+Bisqueware allows for more controlled absorption of underglaze, leading to more consistent final color after glaze firing.

-Bisque fired clay provides a firmer surface compared to greenware, allowing for greater control and precision in the application of underglaze.
+Bisque-fired clay provides a firmer surface than greenware, allowing greater control and precision when applying underglaze.
 This is particularly beneficial for detailed designs and intricate patterns.

 Easier to Correct Mistakes

-It’s easier to clean or sponge off mistakes in underglaze application on bisqueware compared to greenware, which is more delicate and can be damaged easier.
+It’s easier to clean or sponge off mistakes in underglaze application on bisqueware compared to greenware, which is more delicate and can be damaged more easily.

 Over the years, I have effectively cleaned the bisque surface without damaging it.
-I find it easier as it is less fragile and more forgiving when it comes to removing or correcting mistakes.
+I find it easier because it is less fragile and more forgiving when removing or correcting mistakes.
 You can use a damp sponge or a Magic Eraser.

 Reduced Risk of Damage